Medical assistance in dying

 • "You and your practitioners must have discussed reasonable and available means to relieve your suffering, and all agree that you have seriously considered those means."

-What is the Alzheimer Society doing to support the end-of-life wishes of people living with dementia?
+What is the Alzheimer Society is doing to support the end-of-life wishes of people living with dementia

 The Society’s role is to educate, inform and support people living with dementia and to honour their rights and their choices.
 Here’s how we support the end-of-life wishes of people living with dementia through advocacy, education and research: